 The first course in physics for all engineering students is regularly given in the second semester of the Freshman year but will be offered also in the first semester of the sophomore year.
 The course covers the principles of mechanics from a strictly engineering point of view.
-The engineering units will he emphasized and the problem work will be such as to emphasize the engineering applications.
+The engineering units will be emphasized and the problem work will be such as to emphasize the engineering applications.
 No student will be admitted to the course who has not completed the algebra and trigonometry.
 Three lectures or recitations and one laboratory period per week.
 Lab. fee, \$2.

-Me chanics Sound and HEAT.
+41. Sound and Heat.
 4 credits.
-41.

-This is a continuation of Physics 24 and will complete such parts of mechanics as were not covered in 24 and cover cound and heat.
+This is a continuation of Physics 24 and will complete such parts of mechanics as were not covered in 24 and cover sound and heat.
 Again the engineering phase will be emphasized and the calculus is required, or at least it must be taken simultaneously.
 Three lectures or recitations and one laboratory period per week.
 Lab. fee, \$2.